PrestaShop/docs/src/content/1.7/console/prestashop-theme-export.md

 * Path: `src/PrestaShopBundle/Command/ExportThemeCommand.php`
 * Arguments:
-  * `theme`: Theme to export directory name
+  * `theme`: Directory name of the theme to export

 ## Description

-This command aims to create a zip file to distribute theme with its dependencies.
+This command aims to create a zip file to distribute a theme with its dependencies.